DynaPDF Manual - Page 31

 Windows/System32).

-DynaPDF was compiled and developed with Microsoft Visual Studio 6.0 SP 6 and Visual Studio
+DynaPDF was compiled and developed with Microsoft Visual Studio 2017 but the library can be

 // Compiled with Multithreaded